jhartford/DeepIV/README.rst

      :alt: Updates

+IMPORTANT: Newer versions of Keras have broken this implementation.
+This code currently only support Keras 2.0.6 (which is what will be installed if you use the pip install instructions described below).

 A package for counterfactual prediction using deep instrument variable methods that builds on Keras_.

 You can read how the method works in our DeepIV_ paper.